2023 Best Value Music Schools in the Southwest Region

 Full Music at The University of Texas at El Paso Report

-Texas Woman’s University ranked #9 on this year’s Best Value Music Schools in the Southwest Region list.
-Located in the city of Denton, TWU is a public school with a large student population.
+With a ranking of #9, Texas Woman’s University did quite well on this year’s best value schools for music students.
+Located in the midsize city of Denton, TWU is a public school with a large student population.

 Out-of-state tuition fees for undergraduate students at TWU are $18,186 per year.
 After completing their degree, music graduates from TWU carry an average student debtload of $22,542.

-University of Houston did quite well in this year’s ranking of the best value schools for music students.
-It came in at #10 on the list.
-Located in the city of Houston, UH is a public college with a fairly large student population.
+With a ranking of #10, University of Houston did quite well on this year’s best value schools for music students.
+Located in the city of Houston, UH is a public school with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at UH are $21,891 per year.
+UH undergraduate students pay an average of $21,891 in tuition and fees each year.
 The average amount in student loans that music majors at UH take out is $25,000.

 UH also claimed a spot on our Best Music Schools in the Southwest Region list.
 It’s in the top 20% of all schools in this category.